avalcarcel9/rtapas/vignettes/tapas-vignette.md

 # Predicting Thresholds and Segmentation Masks

-Below we will calculate the TAPAS model input data using the example data subject by subject using `tapas_data`.
-We implement a `for` loop for simplicity.
-The `pmap`,  `gold_standard`, and `mask` inputs must be either a local object of class `nifti` or a vector of file paths to a `nifti` object.
-The `subject_id` is simply a vector of subject IDs.
-These can be character or numeric.
-For this example we set `k = 0` since the data is only a single slice of segmented values and probability maps were randomly generated from a uniform.
-The `thresholds` and `verbose` inputs are all set to the default.

 Below we will predict using the TAPAS model subject by subject using `tapas_predict`.
 We implement a `for` loop for simplicity.
-The `pmap`,  `gold_standard`, and `mask` inputs must be either a local object of class `nifti` or a vector of file paths to a `nifti` object.
+The `pmap` and `mask` inputs must be either a local object of class `nifti` or a vector of file paths to a `nifti` object.
 The `subject_id` is simply a vector of subject IDs.
 These can be character or numeric.
 For this example we set `k = 0` since the data is only a single slice of segmented values and probability maps were randomly generated from a uniform.
-The `thresholds` and `verbose` inputs are all set to the default.
+We use the default `clamp = TRUE` which will use the threshold associated with the 10th or 90th percentile volume from the training data rather than the subject-specific fitted value.
+This is to avoid extrapolation in the tails of the TAPAS model.
+The `verbose` input is set to `TRUE`.

 ```r